 - A. Calendars are as set forth in Appendix A. - 1.
-The calendar shall consist of 176 student days and 182 total days.
-New teachers are required to attend a teacher induction day prior to the school year starting.
-A minimum of fifteen hours of parent/teacher conferences are required.
+The calendar shall consist of 175 student days and 182 total days.
+This includes six professional development days and one Records Day in January.
+New teachers are required to attend a teacher induction day prior to the school year starting. - 2.
+There will not be a scheduled Teacher Preparation day at the beginning of the year.
+However, teachers are expected to have their rooms and plans prepared for the students first day of school. - 3.
+A minimum of fifteen hours outside a teacher's regular work day (including preparation time) of parent/teacher conferences are required.
+9 of those hours will be worked in the fall and 6 in the spring.
+K-5 conferences may be conducted during a teachers preparation time, but the teacher still needs to conduct conferences for 9 hours outside the work day in the fall and 6 hours in the spring.
 Three of those 15 hours are compensated with a half-day off from school.
-A three-hour conference is equivalent to a 1⁄2 day, so if a teacher is ill for conferences, they would need to use a 1⁄2 sick day, for example. - 2.
-It is hereby agreed that should the school year be lengthened by state and/or federal mandate, representatives of the Association and the Board shall meet for the purpose of negotiating compensation for the additional mandated days unless such is contrary to law.
+A three-hour conference is equivalent to a 1⁄2 day, so if a teacher is ill for conferences, they would need to use a 1⁄2 sick day, for example.